mclellac/dotfiles/hypr/README.md

 **Configuration:**
 This plugin is configured to only show on terminal windows.
 It uses a blacklist approach, defined in `hypr/hyprland/rules.conf`, to disable the bar for common non-terminal applications.

-The bar changes color to indicate whether the window is active or inactive.
-It has one button to close the active window.

 ## Keybindings

 Here are some of the most important keybindings in this configuration: